YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 Some articles say that TF-IDF is better than Count Vectorizers because it not only focuses on the frequency of words present in the corpus but also provides the importance of the words.
 We can then remove the words that are less important for analysis, hence making the model building less complex by reducing the input dimensions.

-Figure shows weighted occurrences of words by Tf-Idf .
+Figure 15 shows weighted occurrences of words by Tf-Idf.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.tfidf.png)

+Figure 15.
+Occurrences of words by by Tf-Idf.

 **Observation:** we observed weighted occurrences of words.
 The occurrences of 'deed' word changes to 15000.

 ### Word2Vec

 According to Wikipedia, Word2vec is a group of related models that are used to produce word embeddings.
 The word2vec algorithm uses a neural network model to learn word associations from a large corpus of text.
 Once trained, such a model can detect synonymous words or suggest additional words for a partial sentence.
 Word2Vec represents words in vector space in a way of similar meaning words are positioned in close locations but dissimilar words are placed far away.
 For non sequential models, we build a sentence embedding by averaging the values across all token embeddings output by Word2Vec.
-We followed the gensim-tutorial[] to visualize the relationship with words.
+We followed the gensim-tutorial[9] to visualize the relationship with words.

-Figure shows visuliazation by word2vec.
+Figure 16 shows visuliazation by word2vec.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.w2v_wildfire.png)

+Figure 16.
+Visualization of words by by word2vec.

 **Observation:** The blue are most similar words with the 'Wildfire' and green is most unrelated words with the 'Wildfire'

 ### Word2Vec with PCA applied

-As principal component analysis is a strategy to reduce dimension, we applied PCA to reduce 100 components from Word2Vec with dimensionality of 300.
+As Principal Component Analysis is a strategy to reduce dimension, we applied PCA to reduce 100 components from Word2Vec with dimensionality of 300.
 Word2Vec of Gensim's default dimensionalty is 100.
 We tried to train and get better accuracy in several experiments.
-As a result, for instance, with Xgboost model, the case of creating 300 dimensionalty and appling PCA to create 100 pricipal components has better performance rather than word2vec with 100 dimensionality without PCA.
+As a result, the case of creating 300 dimensionalty and appling PCA to create 100 pricipal components has better performance rather than word2vec with 100 dimensionality without PCA.

 ### Glove

-@Ishaan
+Glove stand for global vectors for word representation.

+The difference between the Word2Vec and Glove is the way of training, which yield vectors with subtly different properties.
+Glove is based on global word to word co-occurance counts utilizing the entier corpus, on the other hand, Word2Vec use co-occurance within local neighboring words.

 We build four feature vectors from Count Vectorizer, Tf-Idf, Word2vec and Word2Vec with PCA applied.
 Glove and Word2Vec embedding are used for LSTM model.
 We are not able to apply PCA on Bag Of Words feature vectors sets because of its sparsity.
 Transformed feature vectors sets have respective shape (7613,16270) from Count Vectorizer, shape (7613, 63245) from If-Idf, shape (7613,300) from Word2Vec, shape (7613,100) from Word2Vec applied PCA.